s3883858/Assessment-1-My-Profile---C-Brown/README.md

 <h2>Q) What do the results of these tests mean for you?</h2>
 <p1>I can be ambitious and do things because they are right, not because they are easy or popular at the time.
 I am driven once a project has commenced and I like to see it through to the end and get the job done.
-I do like details, data, filtering through things and organisation</p1>
+I do like details, data, filtering through things and organisation.
+I tend to have slight OCD and like things to be consistent, neat and professional, hence the role in administration came up.</p1>

 <h2>Q) How do you think these results may influence your behaviour in a team?</h2>
 <p2>I am an organiser and happy to take on this role if need be to get the team all on the same track to achieve our desired outcome.</p2>